Want To Make Every Day Feel Like A National Park Vacation? Awe Can Help

 "Our biggest source of awe is other people," Keltner says, whether it's Mick Jagger strumming the guitar, an artist working on their masterpiece, or an everyday person who showed massive kindness.

 Want to seek out more of the emotion?
 Keltner says all it takes is "intentionally orienting to the world around you.
 Think for a moment: What will give me the goosebumps?
 And find it."
-Taking an "awe walk" where you imagine seeing your neighborhood for the first time, listening to a transportive song, or reading stories of inspiring people can make you feel awe and all that comes with it.
+Taking an "awe walk3" where you imagine seeing your neighborhood for the first time, listening to a transportive song, or reading stories of inspiring people can make you feel awe and all that comes with it.